eyalamirmusic/JUCE-ConsoleApp/README.md

 To configure, you can use CMake to generate a project.

-So for example, from the root of the repo
+So for example, from the root of the repo:
 ```
 cmake -G Ninja -B build
 cmake --build build